- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 - In two teaspoons of besan, add curd and one teaspoon of Aloe Vera gel.

 - Mix well to form a smooth hair pack and apply on hair.

 - Rinse off after 30 minutes with a mild shampoo.

 2. For Soft Hair

-- To three teaspoons of aloe gel, add one teaspoon of lemon juice and coconut oil.
+- In three teaspoons of Aloe gel, add one teaspoon of lemon juice and coconut oil.

 - Massage onto the scalp and keep for 20 minutes.